microsoft/vscode-docs/blogs/2023/06/05/vscode-wasm-wasi.md

 ## How can I run my own WebAssembly code?

 After we had Python running in VS Code for the Web, we quickly realized that the approach we took allows us to execute any code that can be compiled to WASI.
-This section therefore demonstrates how to compile a little C program to WASI using the WASI-SDK and execute it inside VS Code's extension host.
+This section therefore demonstrates how to compile a small C program to WASI using the WASI SDK and execute it inside VS Code's extension host.
 The example assumes that the reader is familiar with [VS Code's extension API](https://code.visualstudio.com/api) and knows how to write an extension for [VS Code for the Web](https://code.visualstudio.com/api/extension-guides/web-extensions).

 The C program we run is a simple "Hello World" program that looks like this: